carlosonunez/expensify_spend_tracker/README.md

 3. Run your tests, ensure that they pass: `docker-compose run --rm test`
 4. Deploy: `docker-compose run --rm deploy`

+## Adding new scopes

+You may need to add new scopes for your function to work.
+If you need to do this:

+1. Add the scope to the "oauthScopes" section in `appsscript.json`
+2. Login again: `docker-compose run --rm login`

 # Adding a secret

 This project supports setting sensitive data to the script through its script properties.